algosup/2023-2024-project-5-flutter-team-4/Documents/technical_specification.md

 #### B. Writing convention

-The application's programming language is [Flutter](https://docs.flutter.dev)[^1].
-This language has certain conventions that must be respected, which are detailed below:
+The Flutter language has certain conventions that must be respected, which are detailed below:

 | NOTATION NAME | DESCRIPTION | USAGE | EXAMPLE |
 | :-: | :-: | :-: | - |